orhunulusahin/praatvscode/README.md

 Praat is an open-source program for doing phonetics by computer.
 It's developed and maintained by Paul Boersma and David Weenink.
 You can find out more at the [Praat repository](https://github.com/praat/praat) or the [Praat website](https://www.fon.hum.uva.nl/praat/).

 Visual Studio Code is an (almost entirely but not quite) open-source code editor developed by Microsoft.
-You can find out more at the [VSCode repository](https://github.com/microsoft/vscode).
+You can find out more at the [VSCode repository](https://github.com/microsoft/vscode) or the [VSCode website](https://code.visualstudio.com/).
 This extension is fully dependent on VSCode and the production version can be installed through the built-in VSCode exetension marketplace (at no cost).
-Click [here] to install PraatVSCode.
+Click [here](https://marketplace.visualstudio.com/items?itemName=OrhunUlusahin.praatvscode) to install PraatVSCode.

 ## 2. Features